EvaB5050/Diabetes-Prediction-Analysis/README.md

 #### HbA1c
 HbA1c, or hemoglobin A1c, is a blood test that provides information about a person's average blood sugar levels over the past two to three months.
 It measures the percentage of hemoglobin (a protein in red blood cells) that is bound to glucose.
 The test is commonly used to assess long-term blood sugar control in individuals with diabetes.
 A higher HbA1c level indicates poorer blood sugar control and an increased risk of diabetes-related complications.
 The target HbA1c level varies for individuals, and healthcare providers use the results to adjust treatment plans and monitor the effectiveness of diabetes management.
 For people without diabetes: A normal HbA1c level is typically below 5.7%.
-For people with diabetes:  Target for most individuals with diabetes: An HbA1c level below 7% is often recommended.
+For people with diabetes:  An HbA1c level below 7% is often recommended.
 For some people, healthcare providers may recommend higher or lower targets based on factors such as age, overall health, and the presence of other medical conditions

 #### Blood Glucose
 In diabetes, blood glucose levels are elevated due to the body's inability to effectively regulate insulin, a hormone that helps cells absorb and use glucose.
 There are two main types of diabetes: Type 1, where the body doesn't produce insulin, and Type 2, where the body doesn't use insulin properly.
 Elevated blood glucose levels can lead to various health complications.
 Regular monitoring, lifestyle changes, and medications are common approaches to manage blood glucose levels in diabetes and prevent associated complications.
-Individualized targets for blood glucose levels are set in consultation with healthcare providers based on factors such as age, overall health, and the type of diabetes.
+Individualised targets for blood glucose levels are set in consultation with healthcare providers based on factors such as age, overall health, and the type of diabetes.

 In Australia, when individuals with diabetes monitor their blood glucose using a glucose meter, the results are typically displayed in mmol/L.

 In the United States, blood glucose levels are commonly measured in milligrams per deciliter (mg/dL).

-The target blood glucose levels can vary for individuals, and healthcare providers often provide personalized recommendations based on factors such as age, overall health, and the type of diabetes.
-It's important for individuals with diabetes to work closely with their healthcare team to establish and maintain target blood glucose levels to reduce the risk of complications associated with diabetes.